Reexamining the perturbative renormalizability of the coupled triplets: Regularization and renormalization

 Yet, regularized contact-range potentials remain the most practical method by which to do calculations within nuclear EFT.
 In this regard, the choice of an energy-dependent delta-shell for regularizing the contact-range potential is not driven by necessity but by convenience.
 It simply provides the easiest way to regularize and renormalize the coupled triplets for the specific boundary conditions of Eqs.~(\ref{eq:uw-reg}) and (\ref{eq:orthogonality-mod}).

 Though energy- and momentum-dependence do in principle generate equivalent EFT observables (modulo higher order uncertainties), the practical application of EFT often prefers momentum-dependent contacts, few-body calculations being a good example~\footnote{Yet, it is worth noticing that the main obstacle for extending the current analysis to the few-body case is not whether one uses energy- or momentum-dependent contacts but developing a detailed understanding of the short-range behavior of the few-body wave functions}.
 Thus, it is interesting to check whether one can construct contacts with derivatives that do not display exceptional cutoffs.
-Besides, as stated in~\cite{Gasparyan:2022isg}, for energy-dependent contacts the zeros of the perturbative determinant are usually (though not always) factorizable and hence they do not show exceptional cutoffs.
+Besides, as noted in~\cite{Gasparyan:2022isg}, for energy-dependent contacts the zeros of the perturbative determinant are often (though not always) factorizable, in which case calculations do not show exceptional cutoffs.

 Curiously, for boundary condition regularization, energy- and momentum-dependent counterterms are exactly equivalent~\cite{PavonValderrama:2025tmp}.
 For uncoupled attractive triplets this can be easily understood by considering the explicit derivative contact-range interaction: